 Your company may also have its own mailroom, which would translate to a whole stock of boxes.
 Even if they don’t, check with your office manager to see if there are any upcoming deliveries scheduled.
 They may be happy to get rid of all that unusable cardboard that would otherwise need to be broken down.

 Check out Local Schools

-Call the main office of the school to offer to take extra cardboard boxes off their hands.
-They may be receptive to getting rid of the extra packaging without doing the breaking down and recycling that is normally required.
+Call the main office of the school and offer to take extra cardboard boxes off their hands.
+They may be receptive to the idea of getting rid of the extra packaging without doing the breaking down and recycling that is normally required.